DONATE

 Chris SpitzerVice Chair

 Chris Spitzer, Ph.D., is the quantum research program manager at Lawrence Berkeley National Laboratory and operations lead for the Advanced Quantum Testbed.
-Previously he served as a program officer in UC Research Initiatives at the University of California (UC) Office of the President, where he led grant-making programs in the physical sciences and engineering.
-Chris has held several policy-related fellowships, including an American Institute of Physics Congressional Fellowship in the U.S. Senate and an AAAS Science & Technology Policy Fellowship in the State Department.
-He has also held an America Physical Society Mass Media Fellowship in science journalism.
-He co-founded Engineers and Scientists Acting Locally, a non-profit focused on civic engagement where he now serves as the Vice Chair of the Board of Directors.
-Chris holds a Ph.D. in physics from the University of Washington and bachelor’s degrees in physics and electrical engineering and computer sciences from UC Berkeley.
+Previously he served as a program officer in UC Research Initiatives at the UC Office of the President, where he led grant-making programs in the physical sciences and engineering.
+Spitzer has held several policy-related Fellowships, including an AIP Congressional Fellowship in the U.S. Senate and an AAAS S&T Policy Fellowship in the State Department.
+He has also held an APS Mass Media Fellowship in science journalism.
+He co-founded ESAL where he now serves as the vice chair of the board of directors.
+Spitzer holds a Ph.D. in physics from the University of Washington and B.S. degrees in physics and EECS from UC Berkeley.

 I’ve always wanted to get more involved in my community.
 ESAL is helping me figure out how!